-(1) Pre-closing Covenants
+4.3.1 Pre-closing Covenants

-Typical pre-closing covenants include the following:
+Typical pre-closing covenants include the following.

-- seller's covenants on the management of the target company in the period between the execution of the acquisition agreement and the closing.
-Such clauses on the interim management of the target company typically provide for the seller's obligation to cause the directors of the target company to manage such entity in the ordinary course of business and in strict accordance with past practices, and to adopt any extra-ordinary resolutions only with the prior written consent of the buyer.
-In the Italian practice, it is uncommon to set forth a seller's obligation to cause the resignation of a member of the board of directors and the replacement of such director with an individual designated by the buyer, as such a provision could be deemed by the competent anti-trust authorities to unduly bring about the effects of the concentration prior to receipt of the required clearance; - in the event that the target company is a party to a contract which contains a "change of control" clause that is triggered by the transaction, seller's covenant to cause the other party to the contract to grant a waiver to the target company with respect to such clause.
-Since the granting of such a waiver is often provided for as a condition precedent to the closing, the parties will typically list all the contracts that contain such "change of control" clauses in a schedule to the acquisition agreement; - seller's covenant to cause the resignations of all the members of the board of directors and the board of statutory auditors or the sole statutory auditor, as the case may be, and the issuance, by the resigning directors and auditors, of a declaration acknowledging that they have no right or claim to any payment for compensation, indemnity or reimbursement arising from, or in connection with, their services to the target company and that they irrevocably waive any such right or claim; - buyer's covenant to timely carry out all activities necessary for the filing of the petition for antitrust clearance, if such clearance is required.
-This covenant is frequently combined with the seller's obligation to provide reasonable cooperation to the buyer and with the buyer's obligation to promptly notify the seller upon the granting or denying of the anti-trust clearance; - in an asset deal, covenants of both parties to perform the required consultation procedure with the trade unions, which, according to Section 47 of the Law 29th December 1990, No. 428, must be commenced at least 25 days prior to entering into any binding agreement or the completion of any transaction which gives rise to the transfer of a going concern.
-In this regard, according to a communication by the Italian Welfare Minister dated 31st May 2001, the entering into of a preliminary agreement concerning the transfer of a going concern does not require the prior performance of the
+- Seller's covenants on the management of the target company in the period between the execution of the acquisition agreement and the closing.
+Such clauses on the interim management of the target company typically provide for the seller's obligation to cause the directors of the target company to manage such entity in the ordinary course of business and in strict accordance with past practices, and to adopt any extraordinary resolutions only with the prior written consent of the buyer.
+In the Italian practice, it is uncommon to set forth a seller's obligation to cause the resignation of a member of the board of directors and the replacement of such director with an individual designated by the buyer, as such a provision could be deemed by the competent antitrust authorities to unduly bring about the effects of the concentration prior to receipt of the required clearance. - In the event that the target company is a party to a contract which contains a 'change of control' clause that is triggered by the transaction, a seller's covenant to cause the other party to the contract to grant a waiver to the target company with respect to such clause.
+Since the granting of such a waiver is often provided for as a condition precedent to the closing, the parties will typically list all the contracts that contain such 'change of control' clauses in a schedule to the acquisition agreement. - A seller's covenant to cause the resignations of all the members of the board of directors and the board of statutory auditors or the sole statutory auditor, as the case may be,1 and the issuance, by the resigning directors and auditors, of a declaration acknowledging that they have no right or claim to any payment for compensation, indemnity or reimbursement arising from, or in connection with, their services to the target company and that they irrevocably waive any such right or claim.